onceclick/johng.co.uk/_posts/2006-05-28-ufc-60-thoughts.markdown

 title: UFC 60 Thoughts
 wordpress_url: http://www.johng.co.uk/2006/05/28/ufc-60-thoughts/
 ---
-<strong>QUICK RANT AT UFC: </strong>Change the bloody opening sequence with the gladiator and crappy music - it's years old and I'm sick of it.
-Now your raking in the big bucks you can afford to up the production values slightly, hell, you have done it on the TV shows and people aren't paying $40 to see them. <strong>END OF QUICK RANT AT UFC</strong>.
+**QUICK RANT AT UFC: **Change the bloody opening sequence with the gladiator and crappy music - it's years old and I'm sick of it.
+Now your raking in the big bucks you can afford to up the production values slightly, hell, you have done it on the TV shows and people aren't paying $40 to see them. **END OF QUICK RANT AT UFC**.

 Man that was one heck of a <a href="http://www.fightopinion.com/2006/05/27/ufc-60-aftermath/">good PPV</a>.
 Considering this show was built around one single fight my expectations were fairly low but they delivered and then some.
 Only one fight went to a decision and that got really entertaining at the end as it was a two minute piggy back ride.